 - Monthly, Annual or longer-term plans

-Quasar® is the first native Cloud file QC service and helps you perform file-based QC on your cloud assets with ease.
-Encompassing all the latest features of Pulsar; industry’s most efficient automated content verification solution used by many large media corporations worldwide and built natively for the cloud architecture, Quasar® promises the fastest rate of QC in the cloud.
+Quasar® is the first file QC service built natively for the cloud architecture.
+Encompassing all the latest features of Pulsar; industry’s most efficient audio and video quality control software, Quasar® video quality checker promises the fastest rate of QC in the cloud.

 Features & Benefits